 #5 You Don’t Feel Safe Communicating Your Feelings

 This is key; again, relationships are built on intimacy.
 Part of having an intimate relationship with someone is being able to discuss your feelings, positive, negative, and in-between.
 Therefore, if you feel anxious or apprehensive about communicating what you feel to your partner, this is a huge red flag.
 Spend some time identifying what it is you imagine will happen when you share your feelings.
 If you have evidence they've reacted poorly in the past, try to approach them about this.
 If you're the partner who is having the reactions, be open to change and work on some emotion regulation skills like the ones listed here.

 #6 There is No Privacy

 No one likes to feel like someone is watching them over their shoulder.
 It's the same in relationships.
-Despite the fact that this may be one of the closest or the closest relationship we have, it does not mean we're entitled to know everything about the other's life.
-Privacy is a boundary that helps to separate us from our partner.
+Despite the fact that this may be one of the closest or the closest relationships we have, it does not mean we're entitled to know everything about the other's life.
+Privacy is a boundary that helps to separate us from our partners.
 We need these boundaries to have healthy relationships.
 If we don't have them, it's usually a sign of deeper trust issues and something we need to explore.

 Relationships don't have to be unhealthy.
 Thankfully, not all unhealthy relationships are abusive, but some can be.
-If you feel you're in an unhealthy relationship visit The National Domestic Violence Hotline to connect with someone who can help.
+If you feel you're in an unhealthy relationship, visit The National Domestic Violence Hotline to connect with someone who can help.
 The most dangerous time in abusive relationships is often when we decide to leave, get support and create a plan to protect yourself.

 If you're ready to create healthier and happier relationships, click here to get started.